meharfatimakhan/EduGuide/README.md

 Write command: **npm install -g express**

-Now check whether it installed correctly or not by writing: **express –version**
+Now check whether it installed correctly or not by writing: **express –v**

 ### Installing MongoDB